LynchLab/MAPGD/README.md

 <b> How long does it take to run? </b>

 Typical benchmarks with 16 threads on a 2.6 GHz put us at around 18,000 sites a second for 96 simulated individuals at 10x coverage.
 This means that the typical invertebrate population will take around three hours to analyze on a good computer, and a vertebrate genome might take a few days.
-If you have managed to sequence *Paris japonica* you're looking at three months of computation time.
-We are not currently focused on scaling our program up for larger genomes, however, if you want to analyze something like *japonica*, let us know and we will make MPS and CUDA priorities!
+If you have managed to sequence *Paris japonica* you're looking at three months of computation time if you run it on a single computer.
+However, mapgd is designed to be used in a cluster computing environment, and can make use of multiple nodes to dramatically reduce computation time.
+Running mapgd on 96 individuals with 150 Gbp genomes should be possible if a large number of nodes (say 50) are used.

 <b> Help, I can't get the program to compile. </b>

-MAPGD has requires a compiler that complies with the C++11 guidelines, however, I am happy to work with you to ensure that MAPGD can run on a wide variety of systems.
-I have compiled MAPGD on:
+MAPGD requires a compiler that complies with the C++11 guidelines.
+If you have a C++11 compiler and mapgd will still not compile on your system, please e-mail me (Matthew Ackerman) so that I can work to correct the problem.
+I have compiled mapgd on:

 * Ubuntu Linux, 14.04